ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

     js group.Any changes to this parameter will be ignored and removed when saving the block.
 - Provide settings for the Custom js group:
     - Included indicates if the "custom" parameter should be added to the JSON Object.
     This can be disabled in case the "custom" parameter needs to be replaced by static data when the fields File and External link are not visible for the user (See permissions below).
     - ~~File is a file upload field, allowing users to upload the JavaScript file to this block.~~
-    <br>**Note: Upload of Javascript files is no longer allowed.
+    <br>**Note: Upload of Javascript files will in the future be managed by the
+asset manager.
 See ticket [NEPT-1234](https://webgate.ec.europa.eu/CITnet/jira/browse/NEPT-1234).**
+    The documentation will be updated once the new solution is in place.
     - External link allows user to use an external JavaScript file.
 - Click on 'Save'
 - You are automatically redirected to the result